 Specifically, Congress directed that the definition of disability shall be construed broadly and that the determination of whether an individual has a disability should not demand extensive analysis.

-A child with school avoidance who may have an anxiety disorder, depression, PTSD, OCD, or Learning Difference clearly has a disability under these guidelines.
+A child with school avoidance who may have an anxiety disorder, depression, PTSD, Bipolar Disorder, OCD, or Learning Difference clearly has a disability under these guidelines.

 Ask your school for assistance from a school psychologist, school social worker, or licensed professional counselor who is capable of doing exposure therapy with your child.